josh-collinsworth/joco-gridsome/src/projects/connect-four.md

 featuredMedia: projects/connect-four.png
 link: https://codepen.io/joshuajcollinsworth/pen/MWwXpLd
 category: code
+tags: [app, game, vue]
+summary: The classic game remade with Vue and playable in the browser.
 ---

 The classic game of Connect Four in Vue and Sass.
 Play by either clicking a slot, or using the keyboard.